friflo/Friflo.Json.Fliox/Engine/README.md

 Indexed components provide the same functionality and behavior as normal components implementing `IComponent`.
 Indexing is implement using an [inverted index ⋅ Wikipedia](https://en.wikipedia.org/wiki/Inverted_index).
 Adding, removing or updating an indexed component updates the index.
 These operations are executed in O(1) but significant slower than the non indexed counterparts ~10x.
+*Performance:* Indexing 1000 different component values ~60 μs.

 In case the indexed component type implements `IComparable<>` like int, string, DateTime, ... range queries can be executed.
 A range query returns all entities with a component value in the specified range.
 See example code.